This article is Part 3 of a five-part series on Atlassian Single Sign-On. Click to read Part 1 and Part 2.

 - The simple alternative is to go for a complete product like resolution’s SAML SSO.
 This will simplify your implementation and the number of touchpoints with support experts.

 - The cheap alternative is to implement the existing functionality in Data Center for the basic SAML, and resolution's Users and Groups Sync to automate user management.
-This will make you the advanced features you need to manage users and groups, but at half of the prize of the SAML SSO app.
+This will give you the advanced features you need to manage users and groups, but at half the cost of the SAML SSO app.

 Now you know what’s your basic fit.